-In 2001, TVO’s popular Studio Two TV show ran a series of panels on Ontario’s towns.
-One such panel was tasked to determine which was Ontario’s “most historic.”
-Amid more recognizable entries such as Kingston and Niagara on the Lake, the choice was a largely forgotten Northeastern Ontario mining boomtown, Cobalt.
+Awhile back, TVO’s popular Studio Two TV show tried to determine Ontario's most historic town.
+Amid more recognizable entries such as Kingston and Niagara on the Lake, the winner came as a bit of a suprise to most.
+Ontario's most historic town?
+Turns out it's a largely forgotten Northeastern Ontario mining boomtown, Cobalt.

 A silver rush town

 There was a time however, when the name “Cobalt” resonated around the world.
 In 1903, two timber scouts for the Temiskaming and Northern Ontario Railway came upon some unusual rocks with a strange lustre to them.
 The provincial assayer in North Bay determined that they were an incredibly rich deposit of silver.
 And so, as in the Klondike only a few years earlier, the rush was on.
 Those timber scouts, J.H.McKinley and Ernest Darragh, not surprisingly turned their attention to prospecting and claimed what became one the silver fields’ richest mines.
 As exploration progressed, prospectors unearthed silver pieces said to be as large as stove lids.